gabeweng/gabeweng.github.io/_posts/2020-06-21-fasttext-embeddings.md

 ![](/images/fasttext-negative-sampling-goal.png){: .align-center}

 ## Implementation
-To train your own embeddings, you can use the [FastText implementation](https://radimrehurek.com/gensim/auto_examples/tutorials/run_fasttext.html) available in gensim.
+To train your own embeddings, you can either use the [official CLI tool](https://fasttext.cc/docs/en/unsupervised-tutorial.html) or use the [fasttext implementation](https://radimrehurek.com/gensim/auto_examples/tutorials/run_fasttext.html) available in gensim.
 Pre-trained word vectors trained on Common Crawl and Wikipedia for 157 languages are available [here](https://fasttext.cc/docs/en/crawl-vectors.html) and variants of English word vectors are available [here](https://fasttext.cc/docs/en/english-vectors.html).

 ## References